 Simply put, when most students are shopping on a budget, why would they not choose a product that can act as both a tablet and laptop?
 Well, they would if the experience offered by the tablet is compromised or poor in any way, but that is why we created this best student tablets buying guide – we make it easy for students to get the best, compromise-free slates that offer fantastic hybrid laptop/tablet experiences.

 In this guide, we've got the best iPads, Android and Windows tablets that we feel are ideal for productivity, creativity, studying and entertainment for students headed back to school, university or college.
-So let's get stuck in to the best tablets for students available today in 2022.
+So let's get stuck into the best tablets for students available today in 2023.

 The best student tablets available to buy today